amazon-archives/aws-mobile-react-native-starter/README.md

 import awsmobile from './aws-exports';
 ```

-3. Import the `WithAuth` HOC from the library
+3. Import the `WithAPI` HOC from the library
 ```javascript
 import { WithAPI } from './lib/Categories/API/Components';
 ```